 The headlines are looking pretty bleak.
 From income inequality and employee dissatisfaction to climate change – we have a lot of problems as a society.
 But thankfully, some companies are already bringing solutions to market.

-This list breaks down the organizations and institutions that are using the creative tools facilitated by business to tackle our biggest societal problems.
+Here, we highlight the organizations and institutions that are using the creative tools facilitated by business to tackle our biggest societal problems.

 It features the latest and greatest innovations, broken up into the 4 social impact categories: community, equality, empowerment, and the environment.
 Read about the trends themselves in the next section, and then discover more details below.